-Problem and Grievance Resolution within Aeronautics
+Problem and Grievance Resolution within Aerospace

 Students may pursue several avenues for redress concerning personal and academic problems that may arise during their residency.
-Any member of the supervising committee at the time (threeperson or Candidacy Committee) is accessible for relevant discussion, as are the director and option representative.
+Any member of the supervising committee at the time (three-person or candidacy committee) is accessible for relevant discussion, as are the director and option representative.
 In addition, two ombudspersons are available, one at the student and one at the faculty level.
-The student representative is elected annually by the aeronautics graduate students at or after the Information Session, which is part of Ae 150 a.
+The student representative is elected annually by the aerospace graduate students at or after the Information Session, which is part of Ae 150 a.
 In the event that the student representative has completed his or her Ph.D. studies before the election date and left the Institute, the student organizer for Ae 150 may be his or her replacement.
-A faculty member (at present, an emeritus faculty member), chosen by the aeronautics faculty, acts as an ombudsperson available for student contact.
-The names of the current student and faculty ombudspersons are available in the aeronautics office.
+A faculty member (at present, an emeritus faculty member), chosen by the aerospace faculty, acts as an ombuds-person available for student contact.
+The names of the current student and faculty ombudspersons are available in the aerospace office.

-Master's Degree in Aeronautics and Master's Degree in Aerospace Engineering
+Master's Degree in Aeronautics and Master's Degree in Space Engineering

 Admission.
-Students with a baccalaureate degree equivalent to that given by the Institute are eligible to seek admission to work toward the master's degree in aeronautics or toward the master's degree in aerospace engineering.
+Students with a baccalaureate degree equivalent to that given by the Institute are eligible to seek admission to work toward the master's degree in aeronautics or toward the master's degree in space engineering.
 Applicants are encouraged to indicate their desire to continue studies past the master's degree.